 "My strong preference would be that it be done straight up and no games be played," Young said.

-Peterson noted delays in securing the criminal backgrounds of witnesses for the prosecution and the legal basis for investigations into Pitt's phone communications.
+Petersen noted delays in securing the criminal backgrounds of witnesses for the prosecution and the legal basis for investigations into Pitt's phone communications.

-For the calls to be admissible in court, they had to be intercepted following Wyoming statute, but prosecutors have not provided evidence that demonstrates law enforcement followed state law in performing the wiretaps, Peterson said.
+For the calls to be admissible in court, they had to be intercepted following Wyoming statute, but prosecutors have not provided evidence that demonstrates law enforcement followed state law in performing the wiretaps, Petersen said.

-Similarly, prosecutors plan to use information obtained through a "trap and trace" device that tracked who Pitt contacted and who contacted him but not the content of the messages, Peterson said.
+Similarly, prosecutors plan to use information obtained through a "trap and trace" device that tracked who Pitt contacted and who contacted him but not the content of the messages, Petersen said.
 A court order is necessary for such an investigation, but the defense has not received the order.

 He asked the court to order the state to provide that evidence to him.

 Bennett said the Wyoming Division of Criminal Investigations and the FBI had the evidence showing the legality of both investigations, but the agencies have not provided it to him yet.